-Bill Keating, Jr. was active in academic and athletic programs for more than 30 years.
-He served as a Member of the Board of Trustees of the University of Cincinnati, St. Ursula Academy and St. Xavier High School.
+Bill Keating, Jr. was active in academic, community, and athletic programs for his entire career.
+He served on the Boards of Trustees of the University of Cincinnati, St. Ursula Academy, and St. Xavier High School.
 He also was active in the Greater Cincinnati Sports Corp., Girls!CAN, Cincinnati 2012, the Harmony Project, and the Greater Cincinnati/Northern Kentucky Women’s Sports Foundation.

 Bill served on the Advisory Board for the UC Center for Entrepreneurship Education & Research and was a member of the UC, College of Business, Board of Corporate Advisors.
 He also was currently involved in numerous other community and charitable activities.